Archive 11 Things to Do When Your Child Can’t Focus On Studying

 Learning Difficulties

 Learning difficulties like dyslexia or auditory processing problems can also affect the ability to focus on studies without getting distracted.
-Certain tasks may take a longer time to complete and in order to hide or prevent their embarrassment they can engage in unrelated behaviors.
+Certain tasks may take longer to complete.
+To hide or prevent their embarrassment, they can engage in unrelated behaviors.
 These kids can give the impression that they are not trying to concentrate, but it is not intentional.
 By helping them with their learning difficulties, they can learn how to handle them and anticipate needing more time to focus and study.

 Inappropriate Lesson Level